 In addition to unlawful cardiology referrals, the hospital was also alleged to have offered gastroenterologists similar incentives to exclusively refer Medicaid and Medicare patients to its colonoscopy screening program.
 More specifically, the program utilized a single gastroenterologist on “screening days” to perform the entirety of the scheduled colonoscopy procedures.
 The doctor was offered a $1,000 “directorship” payment in addition to his or her regular earnings on that day.
 However, the $1,000 could not be tied to any additional work or responsibilities and is alleged to have been a veiled kickback for referring Medicare and Medicaid patients to the screening program.

-The DOJ said in a statement, “The Department of Justice has longstanding concerns about improper financial relationships between healthcare providers and their referral sources, because those relationships can alter a physician’s judgment about the patient’s true healthcare needs and drive up healthcare costs for everybody….
+“The Department of Justice has longstanding concerns about improper financial relationships between healthcare providers and their referral sources, because those relationships can alter a physician’s judgment about the patient’s true healthcare needs and drive up healthcare costs for everybody….
 In addition to yielding a recovery for taxpayers, this settlement should deter similar conduct in the future and help make healthcare more affordable.”